How much do I need to retire?

 If this is you, how much will you need in your pension pot to have enough in retirement?
 We've crunched the numbers.

-If you were looking to get a comfortable post-tax income of £26,000 a year and wanted to get a guaranteed income paid to you via a joint-life annuity, you'd need a pot of £267,800, according to our calculations.
+If you were looking to get a comfortable post-tax income of £27,000 a year and wanted to get a guaranteed income paid to you via a joint-life annuity, you'd need a pot of £298,000, according to our calculations.
+This also factors in the state pension.

 How much do I need to save into a pension at different ages?